-Callie Burt is an Associate Professor of Criminology at Georgia State University.
+Callie Burt is a Professor of Criminology at Georgia State University.
 She has a BA, MA, and PhD in Sociology from the University of Georgia.
 Dr. Burt’s research focuses on understanding the individual biopsychosocial mechanisms linking social inequalities to development and disparities in risky behavior from a life-course perspective.
 The bulk of her research addresses the question of why individuals who face some of the most challenging situations often seem to respond in ways that only seem to exacerbate their situations.
-To that end, her work focuses on explaining how social experiences in development shape enduring but malleable internal states, which influences perceptions and actions (such as crime and health risk behaviors) influencing life trajectories, with a particular focus on socioeconomic and racial disparities.
+To that end, her work focuses on explaining how social experiences in development shape enduring but malleable internal states, which influence perceptions and actions (such as crime and health risk behaviors) influencing life trajectories, with a particular focus on socioeconomic and racial disparities.

 Her research has been published in various outlets, including the American Journal of Sociology, American Sociological Review, Criminology, Journal of Health and Social Behavior, Social Forces, Social Problems, and Justice Quarterly.

-Dr. Burt comes to GSU from the University of Washington after having spent the last several years as an Associate Professor in the Department of Sociology and an affiliate of the Center for Studies in Demography and Ecology and Center for Statistics and the Social Sciences.
+Dr. Burt comes to GSU from the University of Washington after having spent the last several years as an Associate Professor in the Department of Sociology and an affiliate of the Center for Studies in Demography and Ecology and the Center for Statistics and the Social Sciences.
 Dr. Burt was the recipient of the Ruth Shonle Young Scholar Award from the American Society of Criminology in 2014.